“Stay true to your own nature.” ~ Susan Cain

 My bee buddy, who received immunotherapy last year for her anaphylactic bee allergy became (understandably) reluctant to work the angry bees and I simply couldn’t manage them all on my own.

-The good news is, I can still visit my hive.
+The good news is, I can still visit my hive, I have entrusted it to another beekeeping buddy for care.
 I haven’t given up on bees entirely, but I can’t manage them the way I want to right now.

 Bye Bye Chickens!